For your Home

 Many people find them to be a nuisance, but as we stated above, mosquitoes do actually serve a purpose.
 Just as most nuisance pests have some sort of benefit, mosquitoes are beneficial to the survival of certain insects, pests, and even plants.

 Mosquito larvae are also important recyclers of organisms in the water, as the larvae excrete nutrients that are beneficial for plant growth.
-This brings us to our second benefit of mosquitoes: pollination.
+This brings us to their second benefit: pollination.
 Similar to bees, mosquitoes are pollinators of plants.
-Though they may not have as critical of a role in the pollination world as bees do, there are some plants, like orchids, that highly depend on mosquitoes.
+Though they may not play as critical a role in pollination as bees, some plants, like orchids, highly depend on mosquitoes.

 You may not think anything problematic would happen if mosquitoes went extinct, but remember, not all mosquitoes cause a problem.
 Getting rid of all mosquitoes would most likely have catastrophic effects on all life forms that benefit from them.
 Those that rely on them for a food source, such as fish, frogs, and lizards, would struggle when searching for food.